wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 are actively using.
 I encourage all of our developers to contribute back to not just our projects but projects we use on a regular basis.

-### Personel
+### Personnel

 I've made missteps on hirings, that is also costly.
 I'll get into this later in the article.

-Ok, enough with the negative stuff.
+OK, enough with the negative stuff.
 Let's get into what we did right.

 ## Great Clients